ritiek/spotify-remote/README.md

 If you would like to add more features or improve the Web Interface feel free to Contribute to the project!

-The link for the AutoIT website is https://www.autoitscript.com/site/autoit/ (incase you are not familiar with it, should be easy to get its basics)
+The link for the AutoIT website is https://www.autoitscript.com/site/autoit/ (incase you are not familiar with it, should be easy to get the basics)